NanmaranS/Admin-Panel/README.md

 JWT Authentication

-Notes
+📝 Notes
 Make sure .env is never pushed to GitHub.

 Use .env.example for sharing environment variables.

-Admin token required for all admin routes.
+Admin token is required for all admin routes.